This opinion was published in The News Minute on November 06, 2019.

 About the Authors

-Akhileshwari Reddy is a Research Fellow at Vidhi, Karnataka.
+Akhileshwari Reddy is a Senior Resident Fellow at Vidhi, Karnataka.
 Her work focuses on the protection of human rights and environment.
 At Vidhi she has worked on various projects including those on solid waste management, waste picker welfare, urban ground water management and human-wildlife conflict in India.
 She graduated with a B.A., L.LB (Hons.) degree from the West Bengal National University of Juridical Sciences (WBNUJS, Kolkata) in 2016.
 In 2017, she completed her Masters in Human Rights Law at the London School of Economics and Political Science (LSE) on the Marchant Foundation Scholarship and the LSE Master’s Award.
 Her articles on human rights issues in India have been published by various Journals.
 She also regularly contributes to the Deccan Herald, The Wire and Down to Earth.
 She is an avid reader and especially enjoys reading fantasy fiction.